brantondemoss/brantondemoss.github.io/writing/garden/index.md

 - unilateral hegemony in the garden can be bad. better to go slow and have co-evolution so no one entity can impose its will too strongly, diversity is a good strategy in face of uncertain/complex outcomes.

-AI systems like ChatGPT and GPT-4 are already boosting productivity in big ways [^9], but the largest shifts are yet to come.
+AI systems like ChatGPT and GPT-4 are already boosting productivity in big ways,[^9] but the largest shifts are yet to come.
-As these AI systems gain power, it’s striking how little agreement there is between heads of top AI research organizations about the effects AI will have humanity [^5].
+As these AI systems gain power, it’s striking how little agreement there is between heads of top AI research organizations about the effects AI will have on humanity.[^5]
-Some believe AI will imminently kill us all [^6] [^7], while others think it will usher in a new era of unprecedented wealth and prosperity [^8].
+Some believe AI will imminently kill us all,[^6] [^7] while others think it will usher in a new era of unprecedented wealth and prosperity.[^8]

 One of the biggest sticking points when discussing the effects of AI on society is deciding whether we should think of AIs as “just mechanical systems”, or as *agents* with goals - and if they are agents which pursue goals, what those goals should be.
 In this essay, I try to clarify how AI can be usefully discussed using the language of *both* agency and complex systems, and how the physics of emergence supports this perspective shift.
 I also give a concrete proposal for an overarching goal that AI systems should pursue, and call for a new AI research lab which pursues this goal for the benefit of all humanity.